 - Actively involving employees in decision making and encouraging employees to bring forward idea and opinions.

 - Training and developing managers and employees so they have better control over how they carry out their jobs.

-An organisations ability to ensure the health and wellbeing of their workforce relies heavily on the managers within the business.
+An organisations ability to minimise depression from work stress and anxiety caused by work relies heavily on the managers within the business.
 Line managers deliver all policies and procedures and also set the tone whilst leading by example within the organisation.

 If we can help you with this or any other HR issue, please do not hesitate to contact a member of our HR Team at HR Services Scotland Ltd on 0800 652 2610.

 For more information about the services that we provide at HR Services Scotland, please get in touch with us here.